2013-2014 Meal Plan Options

 What are Punches or Weekly Meal Passes?

 A Punch or Meal Pass allows a student entrance into the SJU Refectory and the Gorecki Dining/Conference at CSB, the two all-you-care-to-eat dining halls on campus or for weekly meal specials at the cash operations.
 All food must be consumed in the dining halls.
 If you are on the Comfort plan, weekly meal pass balances must be used by Sunday evening of each week.
 They do not transfer to the next week.
-All Meal passes must be used at the end of each semester.
 During the weeks when school breaks are scheduled, the meal plan will be prorated to reflect those shortened weeks.

 What are Dining Bucks ?